nguyentruongky/nguyentruongky.github.io/_posts/2018-05-16-tasks-home.md

 ### Implement homescreen UI

 - Open file `ViewController.swift` and change base class to `knController`.
-That's just a UIViewController but I added some other extension for it.
+That's just a UIViewController and I added some extensions for it.

 - Define some views